git-town/git-town/website/src/commands/compress.md

 [contribution](https://www.git-town.com/advanced-syncing#contribution-branches)
 branches.

-Branches must be in sync to compress them, so run `git sync` and resolve merge conflicts before running this command.
+Branches must be in sync to compress them, so run `git town sync` and resolve merge conflicts before running this command.

 Assuming you have a feature branch with these commits: